impredicative/irc-rss-feed-bot/README.md

 * **`host`**: IRC server address.
 * **`ssl_port`**: IRC server SSL port.
 * **`nick`**: This is a registered IRC nick.
 If the nick is in use, it will be regained.
+Ensure that the email verification of the registered nick, as applicable to many IRC servers, is complete.
+Without this email verification, the bot can fail to receive the required event 900 and therefore fail to function.

 ##### Optional
 * **`admin`**: Administrative commands by this user pattern are accepted and executed.